EricHodgins/SDCND_P3_Behavorial_Cloning/writeup_report.md

 I used a total of 3,675 samples from Udacity's data.
 But because I added the a flipped image to training the amount of samples doubled (7,350).

-I also removed a lot of samples container 0 steering angles.
+I also removed a lot of samples containing 0 steering angles.
 Here's a picture of the final distribution of steering angles used:

 ![Histogram Steering Angles](./img/histogram_steering_angles.png)